Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

   - rsync helps you copy files and folders between computers, or just make sure two places have the same files — kind of like a smarter, faster version of copy-paste that can work over the internet.
   - rsync typically uses SSH for authentication.
     - But in some CTF scenarios, rsync may allow anonymous access (no password) — especially if it’s running as a public rsync daemon.
+###  General Syntax for Remote Access
+_$~ rsync [options] rsync://IP_or_Hostname/module/_
+- The module is like a shared folder offered by the rsync server.
+  - You don’t really "log in" and "navigate" like SSH or FTP.
+Instead, you list what's shared, then pull files from it.

 ## 9. Appointment